 In an area with a healthy beaver population beaver removal typically needs to be repeated every year or two because new beavers will be attracted to the habitat.
 Therefore wherever feasible we recommend flow management devices (pond leveler pipes or culvert protective fences) because they are the most long-term and cost-effective solutions to beaver flooding problems.

 In Massachusetts, a regulated beaver trapping season starts November 1st and ends April 15th.
 In MA and many other states trapped beavers cannot be relocated, they must be killed.

 Out-of-season MA trapping can occur if there is a threat to human health, safety, or property. then the local Board of Health can issue a beaver removal permit.
 In MA this permit is necessary to use a lethal Conibear trap at any time of the year.

 If you are interested in becoming a licensed trapper contact your State Wildlife Agency for additional information.
 In MA visit the Massachusetts Division of Fisheries and Wildlife website.

 Trapping With A Flow Device

 - If a pond level is dropped two feet or more, beavers may build a new problematic downstream dam.
-Where this is likely it may be necessary to first trap the beavers accustomed to the high water level and then install a flow device.
-When new beavers without the memory of high water relocate to the area, they are more likely to tolerate the smaller pond without new dam building.
+Where this is likely it may be necessary to first trap the beavers accustomed to the high water level and then install a flow management device.
+When new beavers relocate to the area, they will not have a memory of higher water and are more likely to tolerate the smaller pond without new dam building.

 - If a flow device failed for some reason, the beavers may need to be trapped so repairs can be made.